 One of the benefits of being a big city like Honolulu is having a public transportation system, but in Honolulu the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus Honolulu benefits from a reduction in air pollution and traffic.

-The education level of Honolulu citizens is very high relative to the national average among all cities (21.84%): 38.41% of adults in Honolulu have a bachelor's degree or even advanced degree.
+The citizens of Honolulu are very well educated compared to the average community in the nation: 39.22% of adults in Honolulu have a bachelor's degree or even advanced degree.

 Honolulu is an extremely ethnically-diverse town.
 The people who call Honolulu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Honolulu residents report their race to be Asian, followed by White.
-Important ancestries of people in Honolulu include German, English, Irish, Italian, and Portuguese.
+Important ancestries of people in Honolulu include German, English, Irish, Portuguese, and Italian.

 The most common language spoken in Honolulu is English.
 Other important languages spoken here include Pacific Island languages and Japanese.